 Get Lost in Vermont – The Best Damn Mosquito Spray in New England

 The sixth of fifty possibly fictional places to visit in Vermont you won’t find in any travel guide.
-These are the places the locals keep to themselves and if you go, you’ll soon learn why.
+These are the places the locals keep to themselves, and if you go, you’ll soon learn why.

-This story was related to me by my doctor a couple years ago.
+This story was related to me by my doctor a couple of years ago.
 The locations may have been changed to protect privacy.

 __________

-Not that I needed more torture, but when I continued on I stepped onto a trap door made with some leaves and twigs that dropped me into a dirt pit, two feet deeper than my height.
+Not that I needed more torture, but when I continued on, I stepped onto a trap door made with some leaves and twigs that dropped me into a dirt pit, two feet deeper than my height.

-That’s when I met the tent girl of exit 34b.
+That’s when I met the tent girl of exit 34B.
 I’d say she was 14 years old.
-Hard to tell for sure as was she was covered in dirt.
+Hard to tell for sure as she was covered in dirt.
 She could talk but in a weird guttural manner that gave away her lack of schooling immediately.
 I explained I was a student looking for gas.

 Leave a Reply